 (3) The Minister must not include an area of eligible land in an area recognised as a regional park unless each person responsible for that area of eligible land has given written consent.

-[Section 8E inserted by No. 28 of 2015 s.
+[Section 8E inserted: No. 28 of 2015 s.
 11.]

 8F.
 CEO may coordinate management of regional parks